pymc-devs/pymc-examples/myst_nbs/case_studies/excess_deaths.myst.md

 :author: Benjamin T. Vincent
 :::

-Counterfactual inference and causal reasoning are broad and deep topics!
-Nevertheless, we can start to make headway into understanding the ideas through relatively simple examples.
-This notebook focuses on the concepts and the practical implementation of Bayesian causal reasoning using PyMC - we skip much of the maths.
+Causal reasoning and counterfactual thinking are really interesting but complex topics!
+Nevertheless, we can make headway into understanding the ideas through relatively simple examples.
+This notebook focuses on the concepts and the practical implementation of Bayesian causal reasoning using PyMC.

-We do this using the sobering, but important example of calculating excess deaths due to Covid-19.
-As such, the ideas in this notebook strongly overlap with Google's [CausalImpact](https://google.github.io/CausalImpact/CausalImpact.html).
+We do this using the sobering but important example of calculating excess deaths due to Covid-19.
+As such, the ideas in this notebook strongly overlap with Google's [CausalImpact](https://google.github.io/CausalImpact/CausalImpact.html) (see {cite:t}`google_causal_impact2015`).
 Practically, we will try to estimate the number of 'excess deaths' since the onset of Covid-19, using data from England and Wales.
 Excess deaths are defined as:

 $$
 \text{Excess deaths} =